LAWS5174 Legal Internship

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Semester 2 UWA (Perth) Face to face

-- This unit involves student placement at a social justice organisation or in a commercial environment.
-The students spend one day per week for one semester or an intensive teaching period, working in a legal environment.
+- This unit involves student placement in a legal environment.
+The students spend one day per week for one semester or an intensive period over 2-3 weeks in the summer semester, working in a legal environment.
 The unit objectives are to (1) contextualise the study of law and student learning in other Juris Doctor (JD) units; (2) provide students with a professional practice experience; (3) foster students' ability to identify, develop and apply legal practice skills; (4) appreciate the importance of legal ethics within the practice of law; (5) foster students' critical understanding of approaches to legal practice; and (6) encourage students to critically analyse and reflect upon issues of access to justice and equity within the legal system and the impact of these on social justice.

-- Typically this unit is assessed in the following ways: (1) placement; (2) reflective journal; and (3) seminar participation.
+- Indicative assessments in this unit are as follows: (1) placement; (2) reflective journal; and (3) seminar participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.